asimp104/Dynamic-15-Puzzle-Solver/README.md

 # Dynamic 15 Puzzle Solver
-The 15-puzzle has been an object of great mathemat- ical interest since its invention in the 1860s.
+The 15-puzzle has been an object of great mathemat ical interest since its invention in the 1860s.
 The puzzle has 16 square slots on a square board.
 The first 15 slots have square pieces; the 16th slot is empty.
 The object of the puzzle is to slide